 This series is dedicated towards inspiring and educating people on how to approach photography differently, whether through a dedicated camera or smartphone.

 Edited with VSCO Cam

-I wanted to utilise the atmosphere by composing the image from a stark angle.
+I wanted to utilize the atmosphere by composing the image from a stark angle.
 I added a bit of sharpness on the coat with Lightroom's local adjustments to draw its texture out.

-The analogous colours from the subjects shoes, briefcase, and pavement drew me to take the image.
+The analogous colors from the subjects shoes, briefcase, and pavement drew me to take the image.

 I wanted to apply a black and white preset so I could draw attention to individual textures through the high contrast you get from black and white images.
 From the street to the building, I was able to give every object its own distinct character.

 Movement not only can give your image energy, but also juxtaposition between subjects.
 Objects—such as the basketball court lines—aid the viewer to focus on one subject at a time.

 Be patient for the scene to reveal a fleeting moment.
 And if you have to hide your camera as discretely as you can to capture that moment.